 Wn68 Les Moulins ouest

 37 L/24 tank turret fitted to a PzKpfw-IV-Ausf.
-These tanks were becoming redundant due t the heavier gunned and armoured Tiger and Panther.
-So the spare turrets were sat on Vf246 ringstand bunkers.
+These tanks were becoming redundant due to the heavier gunned and armoured Tiger and Panther.
+So the spare turrets were sat on Vf246 Ringstand bunkers.
 Ready ammunition laid out around the turret space and an ammunition room.
 Also a small crew room.

-This is possibly just after it had been constructed.
+This is possibly just after it had been completion.

 Plan